 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.a.1.
-The Review Committee for Orthopaedic Surgery accepts only ABOS and AOBOS certification for the program director. ^(Core) - 2.5.b.
-The program director must demonstrate ongoing clinical activity. ^(Core)
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Internal Medicine (ABIM) or the American Osteopathic Board of Internal Medicine, and the American Board of Pediatrics (ABP) or the American Osteopathic Board of Pediatrics, or specialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
+(Core)